Tuck · Comparisons · Tuck vs Dormi - Baby Monitor

 Are there privacy-first iOS monitors like Dormi?

 Cloud Baby Monitor is the closest analog — $6.99 one-time, end-to-end encrypted, no subscription, includes a Bluetooth fallback.
-Tuck claims end-to-end encryption and no third-party analytics on the monitoring path, but the Pro AI features do send frames to Google's Gemini inference API (with explicit Apple consent and no retention).
-If absolute no-cloud privacy is the bar, Cloud Baby Monitor on iOS is closest to Dormi's posture.
+Tuck encrypts media in transit (DTLS-SRTP via LiveKit's WebRTC) but the relay sees decrypted frames, so it's not strict E2EE; the AI scene understanding runs on-device, so your nursery video is never sent to a cloud AI.
+If absolute no-cloud-decrypt privacy is the bar, Cloud Baby Monitor on iOS is closest to Dormi's posture.

 Verdict